jniediek/combinato/README.md

 Note that `sort_pos_abc.txt` is just a text file in the current folder, created by `css-prepare-sorting`.
 You can read, edit, and rename it as you prefer.

+*Warning:* If you run `css-prepare-sorting` more than once, it appends new jobs to `sort_pos_abc.txt`.
+That means that you have to be careful not to end up with a `sort_pos_abc.txt` containing several identical jobs, which would mess up the clustering process.
+Therefore, `css-cluster` and `css-combine` raise an error when duplicate jobs are requested.

 If you want to exclude channels from sorting (e.g. because they contain only artifacts), call `css-plot-extracted` and then `css-overview-gui` to exclude those channels that you do not want to sort.

 Some paramters in `options.py` control details of the sorting process.
 The most relevant ones are listed here.